michellerenehey/lab-11-pokemon-catcher/README.md

 ### Local Storage Utils Functions -- could be in a separate *storage-utils.js*
-* findById -- reference products lab for this function
+* findById -- reference e-commerce lab for this function
-* setResults -- TWO FUNCTIONS
+* setPokedex -- TWO FUNCTIONS to SEND items to localStorage
   * *Encountered* --
     * getResults
     * increment pokemonAppear